 - a.
 Timing of P4P Incentive System and Quality Withhold Program Determinations.
 ODM will issue results for each P4P Incentive System and Quality Withhold Program determination to participating MCPs within six months of the end of each established report period.
 Given that unforeseen circumstances may impact the timing of this determination, ODM reserves the right to revise the time frame in which the P4P Incentive System or Quality Withhold program determination is issued (i.e., the determination may be made more than six months after the end of the contract period). - b.
 Agreement Termination, Nonrenewal, or Denial.
 Upon termination, nonrenewal, or denial of the MCP Agreement, the incentive or withhold amount will be retained or awarded by ODM, in accordance with Appendix P, MCP Termination/Non-renewal, of this Agreement. - c.
 P4P or Quality Withhold Measures, Requirements, and Measurement Years.
-ODM reserves the right to revise P4P or Quality Withhold measures, requirements, and measurement years, as needed, due to unforeseen circumstances.
+ODM reserves the right to revise P4P or Quality Withhold measures, standards, benchmarks, requirements, and measurement years, as needed, due to unforeseen circumstances.
 Unless otherwise noted, the most recent report or study finalized prior to the end of the contract period will be used in determining the MCP's overall performance level for that contract period. - d.
 P4P Potential Payout Amounts Status Determination.
 In the event the MCP's performance cannot be evaluated on a particular P4P measure, ODM in its sole discretion will award or retain 100% of the incentive or withhold amount (potential payout) allocated to that particular measure or index.
-This determination will be based on the circumstances involved (e.g., for SFY 2016, if a HEDIS measure was assigned an audit result of "Not Report" on the MCP's Final Audit Report and the "Not Report" designation was determined to be the result of a material bias caused by the MCP, ODM will retain 100% of the incentive or withhold amount [potential payout] allocated to that measure).
+This determination will be based on the circumstances involved (e.g., for SFY 2016, if a HEDIS measure was assigned an audit result of "Not Report" on the MCP's Final Audit e.
+P4P Performance Standards and Quality Withhold Program Benchmarks - Retrospective Adjustment.
+ODM uses a uniform methodology, as needed, for the retrospective adjustment of any P4P Incentive or Quality Withhold Standard or Benchmark.
+This methodology will be implemented at ODM's sole discretion.